Swiss Travel Pass Calculator: Find Your Best Option

 A Step-by-Step Guide to the Calculator Widget

 This interactive calculator helps you determine whether buying a Swiss travel pass will save you money compared to individual tickets.
-Simply enter your planned train routes and mountain lifts, and the tool will compare costs across all major pass options including the Swiss Travel Pass, Half Fare Card, Jungfrau Pass, and Berner Oberland Pass.
-The calculator uses current 2025 pricing and shows exactly what you’ll pay out-of-pocket with each option, making it easy to identify the best value for your specific itinerary.
+Simply enter your planned train routes and mountain lifts, and the tool will compare costs across all major pass options, including the Swiss Travel Pass, Half Fare Card, Jungfrau Pass, and Berner Oberland Pass.
+The calculator uses current 2026 pricing and shows exactly what you’ll pay out-of-pocket with each option, making it easy to identify the best value for your specific itinerary.
 If you change your mind, you can remove trains and lifts from your itinerary by using the gray X button.

 Step 1: Set Your Trip Duration